Guinea Fowl Caesar Baguette

 I swapped chicken with crisp-skinned (so crisp-skinned) barbecued guinea fowl because it has such great flavour and – thanks to the grilling – a lush smokiness.
 Then it’s all about the dressing.
 Caesar has huge flavours and they need to be even more so to work with grilled meat in a sandwich.
 This is essentially a smoosh of cheese, anchovies and garlic made spreadable with yoghurt and mayo and I am entirely happy with that.
 In fact, I had to keep myself from swiping the lot with my finger before it even made its way onto the bread.

-The rich, complex flavour of Parmigiano Reggiano strides boldly to the forefront of this sandwich.
-We have monks to thank for inventing this hard cheese around 900 years ago, and as you probably know, it’s a PDO product, so it can only be made in Parma and some surrounding provinces, over an area of 10 square km.
-The monks wanted to make a cheese that could last a long time, which is how they ended up with a distinctive, hard, dry cheese which works so well grated.
-Parmigiano Reggiano is aged for a minimum of 12 months, becoming fully mature at 24 months, and continuing to develop through to 40.
-The Parmigiano Reggiano I’ve used for this recipe was aged for 24 months so it had time to develop all the wonderful nuttiness that makes it one of the world’s greats.
+The rich, complex flavour of Parmesan strides boldly to the forefront of this sandwich.
+We have monks to thank for inventing this hard cheese around 900 years ago – they wanted to make a cheese that could last a long time, which is how they ended up with a distinctive, hard, dry cheese that works so well grated.
+It is aged for a minimum of 12 months, becoming fully mature at 24 months, and continuing to develop through to 40.
+The Parm I’ve used for this recipe was aged for 24 months so it had time to develop all the wonderful nuttiness that makes it one of the world’s greats.
 It brings a lot of umami and richness too, which means the pickled red onions are essential.
 Don’t skip them.

 And I suppose I should also warn you that once you’ve tried this, you’ll never be able to go back to the high street version.
 Sorry (not sorry).